aaronbloomfield/ccc/hws/gradebook/index.md

 #### Implementation details

 - Students are all identified by a single string; we'll use UVA userids
-- All grades are (unsigned) integers
+- All entered grades are (unsigned) integers
 - One cannot have a grade higher than the max score; this should be checked via a `require()`
 - While averages can be non-integers, we will return the (truncated) integer value that is 100 times the average.
 So if somebody's average was 86.265%, the returned average would be 8626.
-- The only task the constructor needs to do is set the instructor field to `msg.sender`
+- The only task the constructor needs to do is set the `instructor` field to `msg.sender`
 - Your contract opening line MUST be: `contract CourseGradebook is Gradebook {`
 - All of your methods and fields will have to have the `override` qualifier, since they are overriding what is specified in the `Gradebook` interface

-The first six methods are getter functions.
+The first six methods (after the two events) are getter functions.
 As long as you set the visibility of the field in the contract as `public`, then the getter method is created for you, as [discussed in the lecture slides](../../slides/solidity.html#/getters).
 For example, for the getter function `function num_assignments() external returns (uint)`, the appropriate field declaration would be `uint public override num_assignments;`.
 The lecture slide details this a bit more.

+The two events, listed at the top of the interface, should be emitted at the appropriate time.
+The `addAssignment()` function should emit `assignmentCreatedEvent()` event, and the `addGrade()` function should emit the `gradeEntryEvent()` event.
+Be sure to emit the events *after* any `require()` calls!

 #### Testing